nest-desktop/nest-desktop/docs/developer/development.rst

 .. note::

-  For more information how to prepare the environment for the development, check the :doc:`guide <preparation>`.
+  For more information on how to prepare the environment for the development, please check the :doc:`guide <preparation>`.

 |